 This is a lovely family curry…not too hot but flavoursome.

-and Nan bread.
-Or other condiments of your choice.
+Serve with Rice, mango chutney, Nan bread. or other condiments of your choice.

 My recipe for Mango Chutney

-4 Green under ripe Mangoes.
+- 4 Green under-ripe Mangoes.

-3cm Fresh ginger finely diced.
+- 3cm Fresh ginger finely diced.

-3 cloves garlic finely diced.
+- 3 cloves garlic finely diced.

-500 gm sugar.
+- 500 gm sugar.

-1/2 tsp dried chilli.
+- 1/2 tsp dried chilli.

-1tsp cumin seeds.
+- 1tsp cumin seeds.

 - 2 cardamom plus 4 cardamom seeds.

-7cm cinnamon stick.
+- 7cm cinnamon stick.

-5 whole cloves.
+- 5 whole cloves.

-250 ml vinegar I use Apple cider but have used white vinegar and malt.
+- 250 ml vinegar I use Apple cider but have used white vinegar and malt.

-5 black peppercorns crushed.
+- 5 black peppercorns crushed.

-Peel mangoes and cut into small strips.
+Peel mangoes and cut them into small strips.

 Next day place mangoes in a heavy-bottomed saucepan over medium heat.
 Cook stirring occasionally until the mix starts to thicken about 30-45 mins.
 Stir in vinegar and crushed peppercorns and cook for a further 3 minutes.

 Put into warm sterilised jars.
-Once cooled I keep in the fridge where if you live in cooler climes a cool larder will be fine.
+Once cooled I keep it in the fridge where if you live in cooler climes a cool larder will be fine.
 This makes 3 medium-sized jars.

 Enjoy!
 It goes well with my Indian curry recipes.